TwinLizzie/Sylvie-2021/documentation/theory/consciousness.md

 But is it really the case that we *need* language in order to create thought, or could it be that language itself *is* thought?
 What came first, [the chicken or the egg?](https://www.youtube.com/watch?v=_UqxSq19_Aw)

+What we can confidently say is that all human beings are born with a kind of 'natural', auto-generated language.
+"Goo goo, boo boo, baa baa, maa maa".

+But the simplicity of this lanuguage seems to be directly correlated with the simplicity of our consciousness at any given age.
+The more complex our language, the better we can categorize and create patterns.
+Language seems to give us the infrastructure to work with logic and concepts.

+A baby doesn't contemplate the meaninglessness of existence.
+A baby doesn't wonder what events took place before its birth.
+It's only until we start talking and socializing that these concepts seem to manifest.

-What we can confidently say is that language is Logic.
+What we can also confidently say is that language is Logic.
 Language is Reality.
 It is Command.
 It is Statement.
 It is Code.

+It might not even matter if the egg came before the chicken, as long as the chicken is able to cross the road.

 ### Language as an Encoder of reality